nedbat/watchgha/README.rst

 - Now the GitHub repo location and branch name are defaulted from the current git repo.
 The repo location can be a local directory or GitHub URL.
 Closes `issue 7`_.

+- A new option, ``--wait-for-start`` will make watch_gha_runs wait until jobs are in progress.
+This fixes a problem with using watch_gha_runs
+  programmatically: it can check the run status before any new runs have started, and simply report the done state of the last bunch of runs, then quit.

 - Fix: if a .yml workflow file couldn't be parsed, its "run" would persist in the list of runs for longer than it should.
 Now those unparsable runs aren't